Looking for a list of personal goals examples for students?

 If your personal goal in this area is to lose weight, then it should involve eating clean in some sort of capacity.

-👉🏽 RELATED POST: Healthy Habits List
+👉🏽 RELATED POST: 21 HealthY Habits for Students

 Do you want to cut something from your diet?
 Sugar, maybe?

 Perhaps you want to start eating healthier?
+What about starting to exercise again?

 Whether you start a new diet or decide to drink more water, all of us, especially students, can benefit from setting a personal goal for our diet decisions.